The basics of remote Form I-9

 Employers who choose to keep the previously completed Form I-9 accept responsibility for any errors or omissions on those forms.
 We recommend that you take advantage of the opportunity to start fresh with a new, correct form.

 Our service makes it possible for the acquired employees to complete the new form conveniently.
 If the employees are located in one location or will attend orientation sessions, we can provide experienced personnel to act as your Authorized Representative to complete new forms on-site.

 Yes, we can!
 An incomplete or illegally-completed form is like having no form at all; a critical error.
 An incorrect form can cost your company $2,500 or more in penalties if discovered in a government audit.
 With USCIS I-9 audits on the rise and now that the Monitoring & Compliance Division is requesting Forms I-9 as part of their less-formal “desk review,” you’re just playing the odds if you don’t address known problems now.
 We can correct forms for both remote and on-site employees.

 Not sure if your current forms are correct?
 Ask about our Form I-9 audit service!

-Most employers use our service on an “as needed” basis…. from the occasional remote hire to 3-20 a week.
+Most employers use our service on an “as needed” basis…. from the occasional remote hire to 100 or more per week.
 But our service is flexible enough to respond to the most unusual needs.

 Acquisition — We completed approximately 40 forms in California for a Michigan-based automotive finance company.
 The forms were completed over a three-day period.

 Acquisition — A Massachusetts-based home healthcare provider acquired a multi-location company in Texas.
 Four service providers completed over 150 forms during a four-day period in three different cities.
 The forms were completed during “new employee” orientation sessions.
 We subsequently completed 160 additional forms for employees who missed the orientation.